Graduate Degree Information

 Registration procedures for Thesis or Project courses are slightly different.
 Master's students must complete a "Special Registration Petition" for each quarter they wish to enroll in one of these courses.
 The petition should be submitted to the department office.
-This must be done no later than the last day of the Add period.
+This must be done no later than the last day of the Late Add period.
 The student is responsible for checking on the progress of this procedure.

 Prerequisites: See "What information do students need to enroll in classes?" in the Registration chapter.